simonedigregorio11/simonedigregorio11.github.io/homework2/index.md

 <div class="text-box">
 Data are organized in predefined formats such as rows and columns, following a consistent schema.
-This structure facilitates easy access, querying, and statistical analysis.
+This structure facilitates easy access, querying, and statistical analysis.<br><br>
 Examples: Student grade tables, customer databases, sales records.
 </div>